Rieppeleon brachyurus

 Rieppeleon brachyurus, known commonly as the zomba pygmy chameleon, is a species of chameleon, a lizard in the family Chamaeleonidae.
-The species is endemic to eastern and southeastern Africa.
+The species is native to eastern and southeastern Africa.

 Geographic range

 R. brachyurus is found in Malawi, Mozambique, and southeastern Tanzania.

+Habitat

+The preferred natural habitats of R. brachyurus are savanna and forest, at altitudes of 100–2,300 m.

+Description

+The maximum recorded total length (tail included) for R. brachyurus is 54 mm.